 Retrofitted to almost any lathe or vertical turning lathe.
-Most system retrofits will require either a VUE, Wizard 411, 200S, Wizard 550, 300S or Wizard 1000 for turning with a minimum of two scales (don't forget that the 300S and Wizard 1000 can accommodate up to four (4) machine tool axes).
+Most system retrofits will require either a DRO100, DRO203 or DRO300 for turning with a minimum of two scales (don't forget that the DRO300 can accommodate up to four (4) machine tool axes, or with an optional IB2X for up to six (6) axes).
 Scale resolution is normally 5μm for the Z or longitudinal axis and 1μm for the X or cross slide axis.